Skip to main content

 }

-In this example, the number of lines is multiplied by 2 - the result is considered to be the distance in meters. max(3pt, metric()) will return a larger value, width in meters or in points.
+In this example, the number of lanes is multiplied by 2, giving the distance in meters. max(3pt, metric()) returns whichever is larger: the width in meters or the width in points.

 Expression operators